Hashkafa: Hasidic Judaism

-Hasidism was founded in Western Ukraine during the 18th century by Rabbi Israel Ben Eliezer, known as the Baal Shem Tov, and spread rapidly throughout Eastern Europe.
+Hasidism was founded in Western Ukraine during the 18th century by the Baal Shem Tov, and spread rapidly throughout Eastern Europe.
 It arose as a spiritual revival movement, emphasizing the importance of joy and happiness at worship and religious life, and the need to cleave and be one with God at all times.
 See Hasidic Judaism § Distinctions and Hasidic philosophy.

 Specific topics

 Secular knowledge

-Judaism values secular knowledge and non-Jews who study it.
-The Talmud, in Brachot 58a, says that one who sees a non-Jewish scholar should make this blessing: "Blessed be He who gave His wisdom to flesh and blood."
+Judaism values secular knowledge and the Gentiles who study it.
+The Talmud, in tractate Berakhot 58a, says that one who sees a non-Jewish scholar should make this blessing: "Blessed be He who gave His wisdom to flesh and blood."

 However, the extent to which a Jew should immerse himself in secular knowledge is contentious.
 Some argue that the pursuit of secular knowledge complements and refines the understanding of Jewish religious knowledge.
 This is a fundamental principle of Torah Umadda, an idea closely associated with Yeshiva University.
 Others view secular knowledge as a worthwhile endeavor as long as it serves a practical end, such as learning biology to become a physician.

-Yet others vehemently oppose pursuing secular knowledge, as they believe it is not valuable enough.
+Others vehemently oppose pursuing secular knowledge, believing it is not valuable enough.
 Some even believe that secular knowledge is dangerous because it contains ideas that are antithetical to the Torah and can cause people to stray from their religious life.
 Evolution is one popular example.

 Modernity

 Because Orthodox Judaism is so deeply entrenched in its tradition, the question of how to incorporate and adapt to modernity, in terms modern of culture and thought, lies at the center of disagreements between Orthodox groups.
 Modern Orthodox Jews view their interactions with the world around them and the development of society as an integral part of their theology.
 They do not view modernity as a threat; they embrace it.
 Modern Orthodox Jews are likely to view themselves as citizens of the modern world.
-Great Jewish thinkers such as Rabbi Samson Raphael Hirsch and Rabbi Joseph Soloveitchik sometimes integrated modern thought into their worldview.
+Great Jewish thinkers such as Samson Raphael Hirsch and Joseph B. Soloveitchik sometimes integrated modern thought into their worldview.
 Hasidism is generally opposed to the idea of integrating modern ideas and culture into their well-established theological thought.
 Hasidic Jews do not wear modern clothing, while Modern Orthodox Jews find no objection to it, provided that the clothing is modest.

 Gender roles

-The appropriate role of women in Jewish life and society at large varies across the spectrum of hashkafas.
-Hashkafas that more readily incorporate modern thought into Jewish life, tend to believe in greater gender equality.
+The appropriate role of women in Jewish life and society at large varies across the spectrum of hashkafot.
+Hashkafot that more readily incorporate modern thought into Jewish life, tend to believe in greater gender equality.
 However, they will not ignore the framework of Halacha and sacrifice adherence to Jewish tradition for this end.

-Some hashkafas do not address or value gender equality; consequently, distinct gender roles are magnified.
+Some hashkafot do not address or value gender equality; consequently, distinct gender roles are magnified.
 Many women, especially within the Hasidic community, take pride in their unique role as homemakers, and make their family and children their main focus.